Sexual misconduct policy

 - The three member hearing panel will consist of the chair of campus conduct board committee, a trained investigator (one that has not been assigned to the case) and either the Title IX coordinator or deputy Title IX coordinator (whichever person has not be previously involved in the case).

 - The coordinator or deputy (the one who serves on the hearing panel) will notify the reporting party and responding party in writing of the panel’s decision.
+The review panel will have five (5) business days to render a decision.
 The reporting and responding party will also be provided written notification of the university’s appeal procedures.

 Any notifications sent pursuant to this policy will not constitute a violation of section 444 of the General Education Provisions Act (20 U.S.C. § 1232g), commonly known as the Family Education Rights and Privacy Act of 1974 (FERPA).